netxms/netxms-doc/admin/quickstart.rst

   10. Click :guilabel:`OK`

-Now you configured data collection of metric :guilabel:`System.CPU.Usage` that will be collected every 60 seconds, data will be stored for 30 days, with 1 threshold that will be activated when CPU usage is mote than 85%.
+Now you configured data collection of metric for CPU usage that will be collected every 60 seconds, data will be stored for 30 days, with 1 threshold that will be activated when CPU usage is mote than 85%.

 Interface traffic
 -----------------

-There is shortcut to create all required DCIs for interface traffic.
-Select interfaces for which should be created traffic collection DCIs and select from drop-down menu :guilabel:`Create data collection items`.
-There can be created automatically all required DCIs by selecting required checkbooks.
+There is shortcut to create all required DCIs for interface traffic for nodes where you have either |product_name| agent or SNMP.
+Select interfaces for which should be created traffic collection DCIs and select :guilabel:`Create data collection items` from context menu.
+Select checkboxes for the metrics that you need - DCIs will be created automatically.

 .. figure:: _images/quickstart_create_trafic_dci.png